This depends on the size of the property and complexity of systems such HVAC. More complex properties will take longer.

 Yes, you do.
 A building is only exempt if all of the following are true (additional to the points above):

-Yes I can.
+Yes we can.
 This is classed as Level 4 energy assessment.

 You can be fined between £500 and £5,000 based on the rateable value of the building if you don’t make an EPC available to any prospective buyer or tenant.